-Morocco suspends flights to and from Belgium as from today - Aviation24.be
+Morocco suspends flights to and from Belgium as of today - Aviation24.be

-The Moroccan Ministry of Health has decided to suspend all passenger flights between the country and Belgium as from midnight today (from 00:01 UTC +1) until further notice.
-Belgian Federal Public Service Foreign Affairs writes online.
+The Moroccan Ministry of Health has decided to suspend all passenger flights between the country and Belgium as from midnight today (from 00:01 UTC +1) until further notice, the Belgian Federal Public Service Foreign Affairs writes online.

 Since 20 March 2020, Morocco has been in a medical state of emergency, at least until 10 March 2021.
 The population is requested to limit their movements and to respect the safety measures (wearing a mouth mask, respecting social distance…).
 These measures apply to everyone; you are therefore invited to follow the instructions of the Moroccan authorities.